pipeops-dev/pipeops-docs/docs/projects/rollback.md

 Before delving into Rollback, ensure you have the following prerequisites:

 1. **A PipeOps account**.
 Use the link [here](https://console.pipeops.io/signup) to sign up on PipeOps if you do not currently have an account.
 2. **A deployed project**.
-This can be a PipeOps template or a project from your Git (Github, Gitlab, Bitbucket) account.
+This can be a PipeOps template or a project from your Git (GitHub, GitLab, Bitbucket) account.
 You can select a PipeOps template [here](https://github.com/orgs/pipeops-dev/repositories).

 ## Accessing Rollback

 To access Rollback:

 1. Navigate to your project's main page in PipeOps.
-2. Select the “**Actions**” button to access the project actions dropdown menu
+2. Select the “**Actions**” button to access the project actions dropdown menu.
 3. Click on the "**Rollback**" button to trigger a rollback.

 Rollback refers to the process of reverting a deployment to a previous state, typically to address issues or errors that arise after a new deployment.
 This feature allows users to undo changes made during deployment quickly and efficiently.